Artist Core Values

 Fostering Creativity and Inclusion

 As a refugee who came to this country from Ukraine in childhood and as a self-taught artist who works primarily with found and foraged items, I am passionate about making art easily accessible and affordable for all.
-My goal in sharing my work is to empower others to be creative in their daily lives.
+My goal in sharing my work is to delight, surprise, and empower others to be creative in their daily lives.
 I want the viewer to feel invited to experience and see the opportunity for art everywhere, not just in fancy galleries or museum settings.
-My slogan is “Art is where it finds you.”
-Local neighborhood shops, city murals... even the street.
+My slogan is “Art is where it finds you” - local neighborhood shops, city murals... even the street.
 I also deeply appreciate the bridge that art offers across the barriers of different languages, sections of society and cultures.
 I particularly enjoy making art that brings a sense of wonder and possibility to the viewer.

 A significant portion of my work and time are allocated to local early childhood art programing targeting historically underserved communities and schools.
 I also welcome collaboration with organizations that support animals, children, arts education, diversity, and immigrant causes.
-Currently, I am focusing fundraising efforts on the art enrichment programs at Title 1 k-5 Alice Birney Elementary and the Ukrainian refugee crisis.
+Currently, I am focusing fundraising efforts on local literary education, art enrichment programs at Title 1 TK-5 Alice Birney Elementary and the Ukrainian refugee crisis.